All Episodes

 I can't.

-The third one I can't, sorry.
+The third one, I can't.

 Oops.

-Uh Mitt Romney was helping him out there.
+Mitt Romney was helping him out there.

 I thought it's kind of funny, frankly.

-Uh it's like Obama can't remember anything about Cylindra, and Holder can't remember anything about Fast and Furious.
+It's like Obama can't remember anything about Cylindra, and Holder can't remember anything about Fast and Furious.

-You have and I'm questioned about this every day.
+You have, and I'm questioned about this every day.

 For example, I've been inundated with questions from people.

-It's like he was opposed to Christine O'Donnell and Sharon Engel not thinking they can win.
+And Carl probably opposed Herman Kane for a bunch of reasons, like he was opposed to Christine O'Donnell and Sharon Engel not thinking they can win.

-I mean, if you want me to honestly, but I think that what inspires them here is that they're still ticked off.
+But I think that what inspires them here is that they're still ticked off.

 Remember, he was livid.

-He is a campaign consultant.
+He's a campaign consultant.

 I don't even remember.

-Bald-headed guy, Mike Castle.
+Yeah, yeah, the bald-headed guy, Mike Castle.

 And these guys, this is where this gets important for these guys are obsessed with being the ones to tell their candidates what to do to win.